r-kupin/webserv/README.md

 - [ ] Verify there is no memory leak (Monitor the process memory usage.
 It should not go up indefinitely).
 - [ ] Check if there is no hanging connection.
 - [ ] You should be able to use siege indefinitely without having to restart the server (take a look at siege -b).
 # Config
 Like `nginx.conf` but with less functional supported.
-This project follows philosophy of forward compatibility - meaning that all valid configs for WebServ will be also valid for NGINX, and will work in exact same way *EXCEPT* for the [log](#log) and [upload_store](#upload_store) directive.
-More on that in dedicated sections.
+This project follows philosophy of forward compatibility - meaning that all valid configs for WebServ will be also valid for NGINX, and will work in exact same way *EXCEPT* for the [upload_store](#upload_store) directive.
+More on that in dedicated section.
 Feel free to consult the test configs provided in `test/test_resources`.
 ## Config structure
 Config consists of **contexts** and **directives**.